Why solo wilderness adventures? What is it about being alone in the wilderness that may be appealing to certain people?

-Most importantly, my a past partner has a plan of my itinerary and often a map.
+Most importantly, my someone has a plan of my itinerary and often a map.

 Perhaps I am being foolish by going solo.

-But if we only did things that were 100% safe, a bicycle would never be ridden for the first time; skiing would be something I would never do, and I’d have been too timid to ask out my now-a past partner out on date less I get turned down and embarrass myself.
+But if we only did things that were 100% safe, a bicycle would never be ridden for the first time; skiing would be something I would never do, and I’d have been too timid to ask out my now-someone out on date less I get turned down and embarrass myself.

 I love backpacking solo.
 And would not change it for anything.

-I embarrass myself with a past partner in many different ways now!
+I embarrass myself with someone in many different ways now!